webdev1001/nx_docs/doc/en/install/php.md

     extension=curl.so
     extension=json.so

+The extensions below are optional.
+Enable them only if you plan on using MySQL or Memcached.

+    extension=pdo_mysql.so
     ; Note that you will most likely have to build
     ; the memcached extension yourself.
 See
     ; http://www.php.net/manual/en/memcached.installation.php
     ; for more information.
     extension=memcached.so

-The extension below is optional.
-Enable it only if you plan on using MySQL.

-    extension=pdo_mysql.so